-The 950 hPa height and the fields at 00 GMT on December 20th are shown in Figure 16.
+The 950 hPa height and the fields at 00 UTC on December 20th are shown in Figure 16.
 At this time, the surface low is developing rapidly and moving southward into a region of high potential intensity.
 The latter reaches a maximum near the northwest coast of Japan, where the sea surface temperatures are larger.
-As with the two medicane cases and the other polar low case, the cyclop develops in a place where the potential intensity values are normally too low for surface flux-driven cyclones but for which the required potential intensity is created by the approach of a deep cold cyclone aloft.
+As with the two medicane cases and the other polar low case, the cyclop develops in a place where the potential intensity values are normally too low for surface flux-driven cyclones but for which the required potential intensity is created by the movement of a deep cold cyclone aloft over relatively warm water.
 The reanalysis 750 hPa temperature (not shown) presents a local maximum at the location of the surface cyclone at this time.